amadeusprotocol/rs_node/docs/CONSENSUS.md

   contractstate

 > It is important to note that submitting solutions (PoW), electing and slashing
-> trainers are also transactions and are stored within the contractstate.
+> trainers are also transactions that are applied to contractstate.

 ## Solutions